citizenmatt/resharper-apitracker/results/rs81/readme.md

 Minor implementation changes.
 Not significant for plugin authors.

+## Intentions

+* Introduced and updated quick fix implementations
+* Introduced `ContextActionAsActionHandler` as a base class to implement `IActionHandler` with a context action's implementation
+* `ContextActionTable.InstantiateAction` introduced to allow creating an action handler.
+Used by `ContextActionAsActionHandler`

 ## Live Templates

 * `HtmlMacroImplBase` now requires two type parameters, `TLanguage`, which must derive from `HtmlLanguage` and `TFile` which must implement `IHtmlFile`.
 Allows for macro to be used with HTML like languages, e.g. ASP.net + Razor